amir-kedis/git-wizards-presentation/fancy-stuff/MCQs.md

 A. Tags are always created for every release
 B. There's no direct connection between tags and releases
-C. Relases are always created for every tag
+C. Releases are always created for every tag
 D. Tags can be created independently of releases
 > Q9 Ans: A